socketio/socket.io-website/docs/server-api.md

   secure: /* whether the connection is secure */,
   issued: /* the date of creation (as unix timestamp) */,
   url: /* the request URL string */,
-  query: /* the query params of the first request */,
+  query: /* the query parameters of the first request */,
   auth: /* the authentication payload */
 }
 ```